aileneh2020/Neighborhood-Maps/README.md

 # Front-End Nanodegree Project: Neighborhood Maps

-Uses Google Maps to show 5 restaurants in the Westminster, CA area.
+Uses Google Maps API to show 5 restaurants in the Westminster, CA area.
+Filter option allows user to narrow search by restaurant name.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).